godot-nim/demo/quick_template/README.md

 # demo/quick_template

-Blank project template for quick start.
+Blank project template for quick start of personal projects/testing, to demonstrate the non-addon structure.

-Demonstrates editing the text of a label.
+Included code+scene demonstrates editing the text of a label.